-- (1) The amounts reported in this column represent retention or sign-on bonuses.
-For fiscal 2017, the reported amount was a retention bonus for Dr. Dallas.
-Please see "-Narrative Disclosure to Summary Compensation Table-Employment Arrangements with Our Named Executive Officers." - (2) The amounts reported in this column for a fiscal year represent the grant date fair value of the restricted stock units and performance stock units granted to our named executive officers during the fiscal year, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
+(1) The amounts reported in this column represent sign-on bonuses.
+Please see "-Narrative Disclosure to Summary Compensation Table- Employment Arrangements with Our Named Executive Officers."

+- (2) The amounts reported in this column for a fiscal year represent the grant date fair value of the restricted stock units and performance stock units granted to our named executive officers during the fiscal year, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures, and, with respect to the performance stock units, assuming the most probable outcome of the performance conditions as of the grant date.
 The assumptions used in calculating the grant date fair value of the restricted stock units and performance stock units reported in this column are set forth in the notes to our financial statements included in our Annual Report.
-Note that the amounts reported in this column reflect the accounting cost for these restricted stock units and performance stock units and do not correspond to the actual economic value that may be received by the named executive officers from the restricted stock units and the performance stock units.
-The value of the performance stock units reported in this column, assuming that the highest level of performance conditions will be achieved, is as follows: Dr. Kakkis-\$494,709; Ms. Sharp-\$206,529; Dr. Dallas-\$206,529; Mr. Kassberg \$206,529; and Mr. Pinion-\$206,529. - (3) The amounts reported in this column for a fiscal year represent the grant date fair value of the stock options granted to our named executive officers during the fiscal year, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
+The amounts reported in this column reflect the accounting cost for these restricted stock units and performance stock units and do not correspond to the actual economic value that may be received by the named executive officers from the restricted stock units and the performance stock units.
+The value of the performance stock units reported in this column for 2018, assuming that the highest level of performance conditions will be achieved, is as follows: Dr. Bedrosian \$158,125. - (3) The amounts reported in this column for a fiscal year represent the grant date fair value of the stock options granted to our named executive officers during the fiscal year, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
 The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in the notes to our financial statements included in our Annual Report.
-Note that the amounts reported in this column reflect the accounting cost for these stock options, and do not correspond to the actual economic value that may be received by the named executive officers from the options. - (4) Amounts for a fiscal year represent cash bonuses earned in that fiscal year and paid in the subsequent fiscal year based on achievement of performance goals and other factors deemed relevant by our Compensation Committee. - (5) Amounts reported in this column for the 2017 fiscal year reflect the following payments to our named executive officers: Dr. Kakkis-\$8,100 for 401(k) matching contributions, \$3,375 for health savings account contributions, \$21,222 for medical, dental, vision and life/accidental death & dismemberment premiums and \$6,550 for key person life insurance premiums paid by us; Ms. Sharp-\$8,100 for 401(k) matching contributions, \$3,375 for health savings account contributions and \$21,222 for medical, dental, vision and life/accidental death & dismemberment premiums paid by us; Dr. Dallas-\$7,954 for 401(k) matching contributions and \$28,391 for medical, dental, vision and life/accidental death & dismemberment premiums paid by us; Mr. Kassberg-\$8,100 for 401(k) matching contributions, \$3,375 for health savings account contributions and \$21,222 for life/accidental death & dismemberment premiums paid by us; and Mr. Pinion-\$8,100 for 401(k) matching contributions and \$28,391 for medical, dental, vision and life/accidental death & dismemberment premiums paid by us. - (6) Dr. Dallas commenced employment with us in August 2015, and Mr. Pinion commenced employment with us in July 2015.
+The amounts reported in this column reflect the accounting cost for these stock options, and do not correspond to the actual economic value that may be received by the named executive officers from the options.

+- (4) Amounts for a fiscal year represent cash bonuses earned in that fiscal year and paid in the subsequent fiscal year based on achievement of performance goals and other factors deemed relevant by our Compensation Committee. - (5) Amounts reported in this column for the 2018 fiscal year reflect the following payments to our named executive officers: Dr. Kakkis \$8,250 for 401(k) matching contributions, \$3,375 for health savings account contributions, \$21,202 for medical, dental, vision and life/accidental death & dismemberment premiums paid by us, and \$6,550 for key person life insurance premiums paid by us; Ms. Sharp \$8,250 for 401(k) matching contributions, \$3,375 for health savings account contributions and \$21,202 for medical, dental, vision and life/accidental death & dismemberment premiums paid by us; Dr. Bedrosian \$10,164 for medical, dental, vision and life/accidental death & dismemberment premiums paid by us; Dr. Hogenhuis \$6,000 for 401(k) matching contributions, \$6,547 for medical, dental, vision and life/accidental death & dismemberment premiums paid by us, and \$97,563 in housing grossup payments; Dr. Hogenhuis \$6,000 for 401(k) matching contributions, \$6,547 for medical, dental, vision and life/accidental death & dismemberment premiums paid by us, and \$203,280 in housing grossup payments; and Ms. Parschauer \$8,250 for 401(k) matching contributions, \$3,375 for health savings account contributions and \$21,194 for life/accidental death & dismemberment premiums paid by us. - (6) Dr. Bedrosian commenced employment with us in January 2018, and Dr. Hogenhuis commenced employment with us in September 2018.